carmenrobres/IaaC_LLUM25/README.md

 This project provides a web-based interface for generating and displaying city images using an AI model.
 The system integrates a FastAPI backend with a frontend interface that updates dynamically based on user input.
 Forked from [Jorge's Repo](https://github.com/jmuozan/IaaC_LLUM25)
 ## Features
 - Generates images based on AI prompts and displays them in a web interface.
+Transcribes 3 prompts and generates an image.
+It is constantly on loop but you need to click "1" in order to reactivate the transcribing system
 - Real-time updates using WebSockets for a responsive user experience.
 - Typewriter effect for displaying prompts on the webpage.
 - Automatically refreshes the displayed image when a new one is generated.